 To save money on your gas bill, first check the seals on windows and doors to determine if you’re losing heat anywhere.
 Mostly used during the winter to warm the home, gas consumption can also be reduced by adjusting the temperature — and a smart thermostat can help with this.
 Likewise, get used to lowering the temperature during the winter, even if only by a few degrees.
 The difference will certainly show up on your bill.

 What Is the Average Internet Bill?

 Nowadays, an internet connection is a must-have for most households.
 And, with the rise in popularity of remote work, it’s more essential than ever.
-However, average internet prices can vary from as little as $20 in Washington, D.C. to as much as $70 in Alaska.
+However, average internet prices can vary from as little as $20 in Idaho, Texas, or Ohio, to as much as $70 in Alaska.
 Of course, depending on the provider and plan you choose, rates may be even higher.

 Similarly, if you want cable TV, you can contract it separately or bundle it with your internet or other services.
 However, streaming services may be a less expensive way to go.
 Or, if you have a high-speed internet connection, you could even skip cable television and just stick to the online options, instead.

 Tips for Saving Money on Your Internet Bill

 A little hunting for a special offer can go a long way if you want to save money on your internet bill.
 First, check what your options are from various local providers so that you’re aware of the normal prices on the market.
 Then, look for any special offers, sign-up bonuses or discounts.
 You can also contact customer service and ask for a personalized deal.
 Usually, they’re willing to offer a discount if you’re willing to commit to their service.